-- The student is responsible for speaking with their major's honors liaison and networking with faculty within their major to locate a thesis director. - The student is responsible for choosing their topic or subject matter based upon their major and interests and ideally based upon their identification of a gap in academic, professional, or artistic knowledge. - The student is responsible for identifying and recruiting two or three faculty committee members, one of whom must have a home academic department different from that of the thesis director. - The student is responsible for independently constructing a research or project design appropriate for their major and their topic, with support of their thesis director.
-If part of a team-based research setting like that of a lab, the student is responsible for identifying how their thesis project is their own and distinct from the research project(s) of their faculty PI. - If applicable, the student is responsible for taking steps necessary to secure OHSP or IRB approvals for data collection, for selecting proper instruments if appropriate, and for conducting the data collection itself. - The student Is responsible for analyzing the data or assessing the outcomes.
-If appropriate, the student may need to work with their thesis director or relevant resources to learn how to use analytical tools or software. - The student is responsible for interpreting the data and identifying findings, conclusions, and recommended next steps. - The student is responsible for securing signatures on Honors in the Major paperwork and submitting signed paperwork by the deadlines each semester. - The student is responsible for registering for the appropriate 4000-level thesis course each semester they are in the HITM program. - The student is responsible for scheduling the oral defense, including scheduling a space for the event and finding a time that works for all committee members. - The student is responsible for submitting their final HITM thesis to the DigiNole archive by the last day of classes of the semester in which they defend their project.
+- speaking with their major's honors liaison and networking with faculty within their major to locate a faculty director. - choosing their topic or subject matter based upon their major and interests and ideally based upon their identification of a gap in academic, professional, or artistic knowledge. - identifying and recruiting two or three faculty committee members, one of whom must have a home academic department or program different from that of the student's relevant major department or program. - independently constructing a research or project design appropriate for their major and their topic, with support of their faculty director.
+If part of a team-based research setting like that of a lab, the student is responsible for identifying how their HITM project is their own and sufficiently distinct from the research project(s) of their faculty PI.

+- If applicable, the student is responsible for taking steps necessary to secure OHSP or IRB approvals for data collection, for selecting proper instruments if appropriate, and for conducting the data collection itself. - analyzing the data or assessing the outcomes.
+If appropriate, the student may need to work with their faculty director or relevant resources to learn how to use analytical tools or software - interpreting the data and identifying findings, conclusions, and recommended next steps. - securing signatures on Honors in the Major paperwork and submitting signed paperwork by the deadlines each semester. - registering for the appropriate 4000-level HITM course each semester they are in the HITM program. - scheduling the oral defense, including scheduling a space for the event and finding a time that works for all committee members. - submitting their final HITM written product to the DigiNole archive by the last day of classes of the semester in which they defend their project.

-Responsibilities of the Thesis Director and Supervisory Committee
+Responsibilities of the Faculty Director and Supervisory Committee

-Honors in the Major thesis project work is carried out by the student over a period of two or three semesters in collaboration with a directing professor (the HITM committee chair, also known as the thesis director) and members of the student's supervisory committee.
-In addition to the director, the committee must include at least one other faculty member from within the student's major department or area, and a third faculty member from outside of the major department or area.
+Honors in the Major project work is carried out by the student over a period of two or three semesters in collaboration with a directing professor (the HITM committee chair, also known as the faculty director) and members of the student's supervisory committee.
+In addition to the director, the committee must include at least one other faculty member from within the student's relevant major department or area, and a third faculty member from outside of the relevant major department or area.
 One other faculty member from any department or area may also serve.

-Most often, the thesis director and committee members are tenured, tenure-track, or specialized faculty members at FSU.
-Post-doctorate researchers are also eligible to serve, so long as they will be at FSU for the duration of the student's honors thesis.
-In all instances, thesis directors and committee members must have a terminal degree in the field of study (a Ph.D. for most academic programs) or have graduate faculty status.
-Graduate students are not eligible to serve as a thesis director or committee member.
+Most often, the faculty director and committee members are tenured, tenure-track, or specialized faculty members at FSU.
+Post-doctorate researchers are also eligible to serve, so long as they will be at FSU for the duration of the student's HITM project.
+In all instances, faculty directors and committee members must have a terminal degree in the field of study (a Ph.D. for most academic programs) or have graduate faculty status.
+Graduate students are not eligible to serve as a faculty director or committee member.